edgedb/edgedb/docs/edgeql/paths.rst

 Paths can traverse to an arbitrary depth in a series of nested links.
-The ``select`` below ends up showing the author of the BlogPost (The friend of the friend of the BlogPost, which is the author)
+The ``select`` below ends up showing the author of the BlogPost (The friends of the friends of the author of the BlogPost, which in this case is just the author)

 .. code-block:: edgeql